Informative Goodness-of-Fit for Multivariate Distributions: Acknowledgments

 \section{Acknowledgments}

-The author thanks sincerely Estate V. Khmaladze, G. Jogesh Babu and two anonymous referees for the useful discussions and comments.
+The author thanks sincerely G. Jogesh Babu and two anonymous referees for the useful suggestions and comments.
 Their valuable feedback has led to a substantial improvement of the quality and clarity of the manuscript. \\

 {\fontsize{3mm}{3mm}\selectfont{ }}